Tutorial 1: Generating a virtual environment for the GenMR digital template

 1.4.
 Environmental layer variable & properties plotting

-In addition to the variables that define their state, environmental layers include built-in derived properties (Tab.
+In addition to the variables that define their state, environmental layers include built-in properties (Tabs.
 1, A1).
 The function plot_EnvLayers() visualizes the primary variable(s) of each listed environmental layer along with selected key properties.
+The optional topo_bool = True adds hill shading in the map background of the digital template.
+The argument box = [xmin, xmax, ymin, ymax] can be provided to restrict the plot to a specified spatial subset of the domain.
 When the argument file_ext is defined as jpg, pdf or some other format accepted by matplotlib.pyplot.savefig(), a file is created in the folder 'figs/'):

 GenMR_env.plot_EnvLayer_attr(topoLayer, 'aspect', file_ext = 'jpg')